magenta/magenta-js/music/README.md

 Add [MagentaMusic.js][mm-npm] to your project using [yarn](https://yarnpkg.com/en/) **or** [npm](https://docs.npmjs.com/cli/npm).
 For example, with yarn you can simply call `yarn add @magenta/music`.

-Then, you can use the library in your own code as in the folliwng example:
+Then, you can use the library in your own code as in the following example:

 ```js
 import * as mm from '@magenta/music';